 The straws come in two versions: one fresh and another dried.

-The fresh ones can be stored in the refrigerator for two weeks, or kept in room temperature for a week.
-Meanwhile, the dried ones are laid out in the sun for about 2–3 days, then baked in an oven.
-These last much longer, up to six months in room temperature.
+The fresh ones can be stored in the refrigerator for two weeks or kept at room temperature for a week.
+Meanwhile, the dried ones are laid out in the sun for about 2–3 days before being baked in an oven.
+These last much longer, up to six months at room temperature.

 These straws can be used only once in restaurants and can be reused multiple times at home.